fluxninja/aperture/docs/content/use-cases/service-protection/prioritization.md

 ## Configuration

-This policy defines service protection on **`service1-demo-app.demoapp.svc.cluster.local`** using a load scheduler and overload detection is based on average latency similar to the [protection policy](protection.md).
+This policy defines service protection on **`cart-service.prod.svc.cluster.local`** using a load scheduler and overload detection is based on average latency similar to the [protection policy](protection.md).
 In addition, workload prioritization is specified in the load scheduler based on user types accessing the service.
 User types are identified based on the value of a header label